Adib234/shopify-fall-2021/README.md

 # To do

-test delete
+- test delete
+- getting and showing images
+- sell
+- search

 - Encrypt passwords and don't store them in plaintexts

+- Section for explaining file structure
-- Test
+- Table of contents
-- Document properly

 - Maybe later create models directory and put the two models in separate files

 # Questions